Studies for the Perfect Moment is a collaboration between Krista Caballero and Trudi Lynn Smith.

 Krista Caballero (USA) is an interdisciplinary artist exploring issues of agency, survival, and environmental change in a more-than-human world.
 Moving freely between traditional craft and emerging media, her work creates situations for encountering alternative systems of knowing and perceiving.

 In 2010 she created Mapping Meaning looking for collaborative approaches to engage questions of mental, social and environmental ecology.
 Inspired by a photograph from 1918 depicting an all-female survey crew, the project is rooted in five-day experimental workshops that take place biennially.

 She received her MFA from the School of the Museum of Fine Arts/Tufts University and in 2009 attended the Skowhegan School of Painting and Sculpture.
-Her work has been presented across the United States as well as internationally in exhibitions and festivals such as the 2014 International Symposium on Electronic Art in Dubai, “Paradoxes in Video” at Mohsen Gallery in Tehran, and the 2013 Balance-Unbalance International Festival in Queensland, Australia.
+Her work has been presented across the United States and internationally in exhibitions and festivals such as the 2014 International Symposium on Electronic Art (Dubai), “Paradoxes in Video” at Mohsen Gallery (Tehran), and the 2013 Balance-Unbalance International Festival in (Queensland).

 Caballero is currently the Associate Director of the Design Cultures & Creativity program at the University of Maryland in College Park.
 This honors program brings together students from all majors to explore emerging technologies and their impact upon the world.